Find Affordable College Courses

 Read full report on Radio, Television & Digital Communication at Augusta University

 You’ll be in good company if you decide to attend Kennesaw State University.
 It ranked #5 on our 2023 Best Radio, TV & Digital Communication Schools in Georgia list.
-Located in the large suburb of Kennesaw, KSU Georgia is a public school with a fairly large student population.
+Located in the large suburb of Kennesaw, KSU Georgia is a public school with a very large student population.

 The average amount in student loans that digital communication majors at KSU Georgia take out is $30,125.